 This assumes a point source.
-If radiation spreads over a spherical area, as the radius increases, the area over which the dose is distributed increases according to
+The source can be considered as a "point" source if the distance is more than 7 times the dimensions of the source 4.
+The radiation will spread equally in all directions over a spherical area.
+As the radius increases, the area over which the dose is distributed increases according to

 where A is the area and r is the radius of the sphere.

 Therefore, the dose is proportional to the inverse of the square of the radius.
-Thus if you double the distance you reduce the dose by a factor of four.
+Thus doubling the distance will reduce the dose by a factor of four.